 A pipeline can contain nested pipelines and processors whereas a nested pipeline can only contain processors.

-It is possible to drag and drop a pipeline into another pipeline to transform it into a nested pipeline:
+It is possible to move a pipeline into another pipeline to transform it into a nested pipeline:

 Additional helpful documentation, links, and articles: